MBowey/Assignment_21_CrowdSale/README.md

 ## Buying PupperCoin

 There are two ways of buying PupperCoin during the Crowdsale.
 One way is to send `Ether` directly from your wallet to the `Crowdsale - Address`.
-In this case, we used our MyCrypto Wallet.
+In this case, I used MyCrypto Wallet.

 * ![Account4 Buy](Screenshots/Account4_Buy.png)